Significant-Gravitas/AutoGPT/docs/content/classic/index.md

 ## 🔧 CLI
 [CLI]: #cli

-The project CLI makes it easy to use all of the components in the repo, separately or together.
+The project CLI makes it easy to use all of the components of AutoGPT Classic in the repo, separately or together.
 To install its dependencies, simply run `./run setup`, and you're ready to go!

 ```shell